SumoLogic/sumologic-documentation/docs/integrations/security-threat-detection/threat-intel-quick-analysis.md

 **Type:** string

-**Description:** The report ID that the indicator is associated with (e.g. CSIT-XXXX , CSIR-XXXX , etc).
+**Description:** The report ID that the indicator is associated with (e.g., CSIT-XXXX, CSIR-XXXX, etc).
 The report list is also represented under the labels list in the JSON data structure.

 ##### actor